HassanAmeer/vibex/plan.md

 - can debug code
 - can optimize code
 - when user want to update the code then it will update the code
-- whwen user promt then for testing then every actiosn in /gen folder to check or test its gebarte a code properly or not
+- when user promt then for testing then every actiosn in /gen folder to check or test its gebarte a code properly or not